 The original links at Malvern were engulfed by housing so in 1901 many members moved nearer to Port Phillip Bay to the present Royal Melbourne course.
 Those who remained formed the Caulfield Golf Club and in 1906 purchased a farm in Oakleigh with a two storey house.
 In 1908 the members moved to the new course and began play as The Metropolitan Golf Club.

-Designed by engineer member J B MacKenzie, the farmland was transformed by the establishment of magnificent plantations of Australian native trees and shrubs and has the most famous specimen of red flowering gum (Corymbia ficifolia) in Australia.
-This huge tree, magnificent in bloom in February and well over 100 years old, is the Club emblem with the winged golf ball.
+Designed by engineer member J. B. MacKenzie, the farmland was transformed by the establishment of magnificent plantations of Australian native trees and shrubs and had the most famous specimen of red flowering gum (Corymbia ficifolia) in Australia.
+This huge tree bloomed magnificently each February and was well over 130 years old when sadly it reached the end of its lifespan in November 2023.
+As a tree listed on the National Trust register of significant trees in Victoria, the flowering gum will forever hold a special place in the history of the Club and in the hearts of members.
+Its significance lives on in perpetuity as the Metropolitan emblem together with the winged golf ball.

 Notable American architect Dick Wilson designed a series of new holes on adjacent land, and it is now hard to pick old from new.